When facing an unplanned pregnancy, it’s completely normal to take time to understand the various options available to you.

 This scan will give you valuable insight into your pregnancy — revealing the age, location, and viability of your pregnancy.
 This information is vital regardless of which option you’re considering.

-While most clinics will charge you additional fees for your pregnancy test and ultrasound, Mosaic Pregnancy & Health Centers is here to help you by providing quality healthcare at no cost to you!
+While most clinics will charge you additional fees for your pregnancy test and ultrasound, Mosaic Health is here to help you by providing quality healthcare at no cost to you!
 Contact us to schedule your free and confidential appointment today.